Al0010/lottery-smart-contract/README.md

       `address public manager;`
       `address[] public players;`

-## Definition of the manufacturer 'Lottery'
+## Definition of the constructor 'Lottery'
 Define the constructor with the same name as the contract which gives 'manager' to the user who deploys our contract.

     function Lottery() public {